-You can use the thin client Beeline for querying Hive from the command line.
+CDP Private Cloud Base supports the thin client Beeline for working on the command line.
 You can run Hive administrative commands from the command line.
-Beeline uses a JDBC connection to Hive to execute commands.
-Hive parses, compiles, and execute operations.
+Beeline uses a JDBC connection to Hive on Tez to execute commands.
+Parsing, compiling, and executing operations occur in Hive on Tez.
 Beeline supports many of the command-line options that Hive CLI supported.
 Beeline does not support hive -e set key=value to configure the Hive Metastore.

 You enter supported Hive CLI commands by invoking Beeline using the hive keyword, command option, and command.
 For example, hive -e set.
 Using Beeline instead of the thick client Hive CLI, which is no longer supported, has several advantages, including low overhead.
 Beeline does not use the entire Hive code base.
-A small number of daemons required to execute queries simplifies monitoring and debugging.
+A small number of daemons required to run queries simplifies monitoring and debugging.

-Hive enforces whitelist and blacklist settings that you can change using SET commands.
-Using the blacklist, you can restrict memory configuration changes to prevent instability.
-Different Hive instances with different whitelists and blacklists to establish different levels of stability.
+Hive enforces allowlist and denylist settings that you can change using SET commands.
+Using the denylist, you can restrict memory configuration changes to prevent instability.
+Different Hive instances with different allowlists and denylists to establish different levels of stability.